technologiestiftung/open-data-berlin-search-terms/README.md

 ## Usage

-#### Step 1:
+#### Initial cleaning:
 Run the *odis_keywords.r* script with the original dataset as input data.
 The script applies the following sub-steps to the data:
 - splitting search terms
 - removing spaces and punctuation
 - stemming
-- merging of similiar terms
+- merging of equal terms

+Combine data from diffrent months if needed and add month attribute with *merge_all_months.py*.
+We also filtered the data to terms with impressions of at least 5.

-#### Step 2:
+#### KNN/Neighbour-Analysis:
-Use [this web application](https://lab.technologiestiftung-berlin.de/projects/csv-string-optimization/de/) from Technologiestiftung Berlin for phonetic fingerprinting on results.
+Use [this web application](https://lab.technologiestiftung-berlin.de/projects/csv-string-optimization/de/) from Technologiestiftung Berlin for usage of KNN/Neighbour-Analysis on results, to find more similiar but not equal terms, for example because of typos.
-Run *sum_terms_after_fingerprinting.py* to sum up impressions and visits of terms.
+Run *1_sum_term_keep_months.py* to sum up impressions and visits of terms.

-#### Step 3:
+#### Assign categories of to terms:
-Run *assign_categories.py* to assign categories of the open data portal to the terms.
+Run *2_assign_categories.py* to assign categories of the open data portal to the terms.
 Terms that have been assigned in a previous run, will be assigned automatically to the same category, because there are stored in *categories.json*.
 For all other terms: Type in the ID to assign the word to the appropriate category.
-The results are saved immediately in *terms_categories.csv*.
+The results are saved immediately in *2_categorized.csv*.

+#### Prepare for analysis:
+Use Python-Script 3a,3b,3c to generate diffrent information on occurence of searchterms by months and categories.